 Learn: Mini Split Efficiency

 Unlike traditional systems which are either ON or OFF, inverter-driven units can vary the amount of cooling or heating they deliver.

-This means that instead of cycling and swinging from too hot to too cold, a mini split will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!
+This means that instead of cycling and swinging from too hot to too cold, a ductless heater and air conditioner will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!